The-Hack-Pack/uga-scs-competitive-hacking.github.io/SECURITY.md

 ## Reporting a Vulnerability

-The GitHub Readme Stats team and community take all security vulnerabilities seriously.
+The Hack Pack web development team and community take all security vulnerabilities seriously.
 Thank you for improving the security of our open source software.
 We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.

-Report security vulnerabilities by emailing the GitHub Readme Stats team at:
+Report security vulnerabilities by emailing the Hack Pack team at:

 ```
-hazru.anurag@gmail.com
+hello@thehackpack.org
 ```

-The lead maintainer will acknowledge your email within 24 hours, and will send a more detailed response within 48 hours indicating the next steps in handling your report.
-After the initial reply to your report, the security team will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.
+The organization will attempt to acknowledge your email within 24 hours, and will send a more detailed response within 48 hours indicating the next steps in handling your report.
+After the initial reply to your report, the Hack Pack web developers will endeavor to keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance.

 Report security vulnerabilities in third-party modules to the person or